malden-feuerstein/contracts/README.md

 ### Introduction
 Malden Feuerstein is a set of EVM-compatible solidity contracts to be deployed initially on the Avalanche C-Chain.
 Malden Feuerstein is a non-custodial value investment fund.
 Anyone can put money into the fund and have it governed by the investment rules encoded in the contracts.
 It is unique compared to smart contract investment enablers such as [dHedge](https://www.dhedge.org) or [Syndicate](https://syndicate.io) in that the investment thesis and principles are codified rules on the blockchain.
 Furthermore, no fees are charged.
 The management of the funds is decentralized and anyone can update its prices and allocations.
 Initially, the only centralized component is the list of assets that are considered for investment by the decentralized investment fund.
 The contracts use OpenZeppelin to achieve UUPS upgradeability.

+### Functionality Overview
+- MaldenFeuersteinERC20.sol is an ERC20 token (MALD).
+Tokens can be received by sending AVAX to the contract.
+That AVAX is sent to CashManager.sol to be diversified into the cash holding portfolio.
+This contract also enables redeeming the MALD tokens for the equivalent percentage of all cash assets and investment assets in the contract.
+- CashManager.sol holds all assets until they're ready to be invested.
+It has percentage allotments to diversify assets across a set of cash assets, such as USDT, USDC, DAI, etc.
+- InvestmentManager.sol is responsible for collecting market prices on assets that are being watched.
+It enforces the Kelly criterion for bet sizing and when to invest in assets based on market conditions.

 ### Install
 - `brew install go`
 - Install and build [avalanchego](https://github.com/ava-labs/avalanchego)